 - We use energy for everything we do

 - We get our energy from our food

 - Energy in our food comes from the Sun

 - An energy chain or food chain is used to show the transfer of energy

-- 1. What is solar energy?
-It is energy from the Sun - 2.
+- 1. What is solar energy? - 2.
 Explain how animals get energy for life processes.